-In lieu of a cover letter, please prepare a 1-page response to the prompts below that contains clear, concise responses.
+In lieu of a cover letter, please prepare a 1-page response to the prompts detailed at the bottom of this job description that contains clear, concise responses.
 Please send your resume and response to Jobs@YAnalytics.org and include a subject line with the format: "Last Name, First Name - Impact RA Application".